Problem Description

 Solution

-- Construct an adjacency list from the edges to represent the tree.
+- Use an adjacency list to represent the tree.